jv12319/HistoricalSitesInNYC/README.md

 Submitted by: Joseph Vargas

 This web app: provides users with 10 cards displaying the ten best historical sites to visit in New York City.
-I accomplished this by utilizing react to create a card component that recieves props and populates each card with a description, title, button and location.
+I accomplished this by utilizing React to create a card component that recieves props and populates each card with a description, title, button and location.

-Time spent: **X** hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features